Can a crippling crisis be averted, when the markets are losing faith in the Fed's ability to provide meaningful intervention?

 Donald Trump, who never learned to read a balance sheet, and whose understanding of how sovereign debt works is so nonexistent that he has actually advocated for negative interest rates because he thinks that they would allow the US to 'refinance' its national debt and save money, is particularly susceptible to magical thinking in regards to economic and financial concepts.
 He seems to think that Fed target rates are a magic wand that can be waved to counteract any sort of negative economic outcome.
 Though Trump himself is particularly availed of overly simplistic mental models, this way of thinking seems to have dominated economic and financial thinking in recent years and months, as the Fed always stands ready to pull another rate cut out of its pocket to come to the rescue.

 Obviously the Fed cannot come out and say that it is juicing stock prices and blowing up a bubble.
 But it is foolish not to recognize that this has happened in recent years.
-What is terrifying at this moment, though, is that having built up this giant bubble, the Fed is now powerless to counteract the massive damage that will be caused by its bursting.
+What is terrifying at this moment, though, is that having built up this giant bubble, the Fed has much less ability to deal with the follow-on effects.
 The recent rate cuts, and another one that the market has already priced in, are a drop in the bucket compared to what will be required to deal with the effects of the coronavirus-induced economic shutdown.
 This crisis is only beginning, and will take many months to play out across the world.
 Once coronavirus goes away, economic activity will not return to 'normal' for many years, if ever (look how long it took to recover from the last financial crisis).
-We are already almost in a 0% rate environment...
-Even though there has been much discussion of the huge dangers of ultra-low or negative rates (including by the Fed's own economists), it seems impossible that we will not end up in such an environment, from which some countries have found it is very difficult to escape.
+We are already almost in a 0% rate environment, and there will be pressure to go to negative rates, even though there is much evidence of the huge dangers of ultra-low or negative rates (including by the Fed's own economists).

 There is a growing recognition that the Fed will be powerless in the face of the growing crisis.
 This FT piece uses the illuminating analogy of drug addiction: